-I am always astounded at how easily we are duped into falling for on-line scams, spoofs, and phishing tricks.
-Our want to click things which shouldn’t be clicked shows how trusting (or naïve) we all are.
-I really should put a Don’t Click That ! sign on my computer monitor, maybe as a background.
+I am always astounded at how easily we are duped into falling for online scams, spoofs, and phishing tricks.
+Our want to click things that shouldn’t be clicked shows how trusting (or naïve) we all are.
+I really should put a Don’t Click That! sign on my computer monitor, maybe as a background.

 This is where we all are too naïve (me especially), assuming the first link that Google brings you must be the right place to click.
 People pay good money to get to that spot on the search engines, and nefarious folks use black-hat trickery to reach those places as well.

 I had another incident where our curate at Church had sent me an email with a PDF file attached, but I didn’t recognize the e-mail address.
 He had sent it from his personal account, and I finally figured out that it was him, but called him to confirm.
 Before I opened the PDF I ran an antivirus check on the file as well.
 Could I have still been tricked?
 Yes, quite easily.
 These are precisely the kind of trickery the bad folks on the web use.

 - Email with a hinky document attached (Word, PDF, Excel s/s, and others) from an email account that looks like either:

 - A legitimate business that you might work with (A bank or Credit Card is a perfect example of that)